eflem00/stat-buddy-serverless/README.md

 ## Overview:

-- This is a serverless crawler that runs on a cron job
+- This is a serverless application that has two functions
-- It Reads a date index from db and writes all relevant records for that given day
-- It Increments the index after successfully writing the data
+  1. Async jobs that run on a cron schedule and crawl nhl data into mongodb collections
+  2. RESTful APIs to surface that data in logical and optimized interface
+- This app is intended to run against a mongodb atlas cluster or some other hosted mongo solution

 ## Note: